FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/04PointToPointSessionProtocol.md

 The receiver on a recoverable flow should accept messages with a higher sequence number after recognizing a gap.
 However, the application should queue messages for in-sequence processing after a requested retransmission is received.

-Sending a RetransmitRequest to the sender of an Idempotent ,Unsequenced or None flow is a protocol violation.
+Sending a RetransmitRequest to the sender of an Idempotent, Unsequenced or None flow is a protocol violation.
 In that case, the session must be terminated.

 **RestransmitRequest**